dosorior/irreversibility-biometric-face-templates-main/README.md

 For the full protection of the privacy of face embeddings (i.e. in terms of gender prediction), it contains the implementation of [PE-MIU](https://ieeexplore.ieee.org/abstract/document/9094207).
 This method applies k permutations on a vector of floating point-based values (e.g. face embedding).
 It is important to highlight that this method modifies the distribution of the feature space by avoiding a high success chance of gender prediction.

 # Contribution
-It is explored to what extent the non-invertibility requirement (i.e. face reconstruction and gender prediction) can be met by methods that claim to provide soft-biometric privacy protection like [PE-MIU].
-To that end, a multi-term loss function of deconvolutional neural network was adapted to reconstruct face images from face embeddings protected by [PE-MIU].
+It is explored to what extent the non-invertibility requirement (i.e. face reconstruction and gender prediction) can be met by methods that claim to provide soft-biometric privacy protection like [PE-MIU] (https://ieeexplore.ieee.org/abstract/document/9094207).
+To that end, a multi-term loss function of deconvolutional neural network was adapted to reconstruct face images from face embeddings protected by [PE-MIU] (https://ieeexplore.ieee.org/abstract/document/9094207).

 ### Installation